Najmuddin Ali Khan

 Najm-ud-Daulah was crowned as the Nawab following the death of his father Mir Jafar.
 During his coronation he was only 15 years old.
-He ascended to the throne on February 5, 1765.
+He ascended to the throne on 5 February 1765.

 In 1765 after the victory in the Battle of Buxar the British had formally gained Dewani of Bengal and Bihar from Shah Alam II.
-The Nawab formally conferred this Dewani to the British on September 30, 1765.
+The Nawab formally conferred this Dewani to the British on 30 September 1765.

-Najmuddin died soon afterwards, on May 8, 1766, apparently from a fever caught at a formal party given at Murshidabad fort in honour of Robert Clive.
-He was buried at Jafraganj Cemetery and was succeeded by his younger brother Nawab Nazim Najabat Ali Khan.
+Najmuddin died soon afterwards, on 8 May 1766, apparently from a fever caught at a formal party given at Murshidabad fort in honour of Robert Clive.
+He was buried at Jafraganj Cemetery and was succeeded by his younger brother Nawab Najabat Ali Khan.

 Life

 Birth

 Nazam-ud-Daulah was the son of Munni Begum (noble) and Mir Jafar.

 Nazam-ud-Daulah was appointed as Mir Jafar's heir with the title of Murshidzada Bahadur, by Mir Jafar himself on 29 January 1764.